senhorsolar/chip8/README.md

 # Chip8 Emulator

 Chip-8 emulator in Rust.
 This was my foray into both Rust and emulators.
-The emulator runs in the terminal, and can be run as
+The emulator runs in the terminal via ncurses, and can be run as

 ``` shell
 cargo run <rom>